 Looking for updates?
-Scroll down to free
+Scroll down to free update below.

-Services?
-Scroll down to Tuning
+Looking for Tuning Services? (including 2010 and up Ecoboost) Scroll down to Tuning Services below.

-real time tuning tool/datalogger for the EEC-IV/V. They are $550US delivered, plus taxes for Canada only.
+We sell the TwEECer RT, the real time tuning tool/datalogger for the EEC-IV/V. They are $450US delivered (new low price), plus taxes for Canada only.
 If you have questions, please e-mail us.
 Please use the button below to purchase:

-TwEECer can be found here:
+More information on the TwEECer can be found here:

-the software at the link below to try it out, or if you have purchased a
+You can download and install the software at the link below to try it out, or if you have purchased a TwEECer - no software CD is included when a TwEECer is shipped, you MUST download it:

 http://www.tweecer.com/downloads.htm